GovTechSG/ship-hats-overview/ship-hats-policy-announcements.md

 **FAQs**

-**1. We have a scheduled build plan running every month for about 8-9hrs.
+- **We have a scheduled build plan running every month for about 8-9hrs.
 Can I request for exemption?**

   Drop an email to enquiries_ship@tech.gov.sg with more details.
 Our team will evaluate and advise.

-**2. Will there be any notification send to the agency when the build plan is terminated?**
+- **Will there be any notification send to the agency when the build plan is terminated?**

   No notification will be sent for termination.
 Please monitor your build plans regularly and contact us if you require any support.

  </details>

 <details>
  <summary>  27 May 2020 </summary><br>

-As part of our security best practices, please be informed that SHIP will accept VPC endpoint acceptance requests only from GCC Restricted AWS accounts.
+- As part of our security best practices, SHIP will accept VPC endpoint acceptance requests only from GCC Restricted AWS accounts.
 Service consumers must adhere below the terms and conditions when submitting the VPC end point request to SHIP Service Desk.

-Support request should be raised in SHIP Service Desk by respective project admin (or approved by respective project admin).
+- Support request should be raised in SHIP Service Desk by respective project admin (or approved by respective project admin).
-Agency should use only **programmatic access** for any VPC end point services connecting with SHIP services.
+- Agency should use only **programmatic access** for any VPC end point services connecting with SHIP services.
 For non-Restricted accounts; service consumer must seek approval from SHIP team for any new VPC end point requests.
-FYI.
-New clause will be added in upcoming SHIP Service Agreement which should be formally approved by the agency.
+- A New clause will be added in upcoming SHIP Service Agreement which should be formally approved by the agency.
 For existing approved accounts, SHIP team will make an assessment reach out tenant(s) if required.

 Drop us a note if you require any clarifications on this matter.